Photographs captured outside Yellowknife, Northwest Territories — standing in the middle of frozen Prelude Lake at -40°C.

 It requires a large storm.
 It lasts minutes.
 Most people never see it in a lifetime.

-These images ask nothing of the viewer except presence, as one does when witnessing in real life — the willingness to stand before them and receive what nature offers on these rare and electric nights.
+These images ask nothing of the viewer except presence, as one does when witnessing in real life — the willingness to stand before something vast and receive what it offers on these rare and electric nights.
 Feminine, abstract, overwhelming in their delicacy.
 The infinite rendered intimate.
+A landscape that cannot be mapped, only witnessed.
+Moments of amazement, held still.

 FLOW 1-12